Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema coverage is 100%, so baseline is 3.
-The description adds meaningful context to the 'ids' parameter (batching logic) and provides an example for 'embed'.
-It enhances understanding beyond the schema descriptions.
+The description adds operational context for the 'ids' parameter (round trips and merging) and for 'embed' (valid tokens), enhancing understanding beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.